Garden cress: Nutrition

 Raw cress is 89% water, 6% carbohydrates (including 1% dietary fiber), 3% protein and less than 1% fat (table).
 In a 100 g reference quantity, raw cress supplies 134 kJ of food energy and numerous nutrients in significant content, including vitamin K (516% of the Daily Value, DV), vitamin C (83% DV) and vitamin A (43% DV).
 Among dietary minerals, manganese levels are high (26% DV) while several others, including potassium and magnesium, are in moderate content (table).

 Other uses

 Garden cress, known as chandrashoor, and the seeds, known as aaliv or aleev in Marathi, or halloon in India, are commonly used in the system of Ayurveda.
 It is also known as asario in India and the Middle East where it is prized as a medicinal herb, called habbat al hamra (literally red seeds) in Arabic.
 In the Arabian Peninsula, the seeds are traditionally mixed with custard to make a hot drink.

 L. sativum is often used in experiments to teach biology to students in schools.
-The plant grows readily on damp paper or cotton, and its fast germination and development time makes it useful in demonstrating plant growth.
+The plant grows readily on damp paper or cotton, and its fast germination and development time make it useful in demonstrating plant growth.